merriammassey/datasci-distributions/README.md

 ## Usage

-Use the package to calculate a variety of items related to Gaussian and Binomial distributions including mean, standard deviation, p (float) - probability of an event occurring, n (int) - number of trials from a dataset.
+Use the package to calculate Gaussian and Binomial distributions including mean, standard deviation, p (float) - probability of an event occurring, n (int) - number of trials from a dataset.

 In addition, the package can be used to: